Introduction to good clinical research practice (online - live)

 - ethical and regulatory considerations in the UK

 - research study requirements and documentation

 How to book a place

-Online presentation through Microsoft Teams, with practical exercises and time for questions:
+Online 'live' presentation through Microsoft Teams, with practical exercises and time for questions.

-One session per month on Wednesdays or as required
+One session per month on Wednesdays (excluding August and December).